Lee Choon-jae: Hwaseong serial murders

-For a period of four years and seven months, between September 15, 1986, and April 3, 1991, Lee Choon-jae, then in his twenties, committed the Hwaseong serial murders, which were a series of rapes and murders that occurred in the rural city of Hwaseong in Gyeonggi Province.
-The victims, all women, were found bound, gagged, raped, and in most cases strangled to death with their own clothes, such as pantyhose or socks.
-The murders sparked the largest criminal case in South Korea with over 2 million man-days spent on investigation and over 21,000 suspects investigated.
-The cases remained unsolved for 30 years, until Lee was identified as a suspect in 2019.
-He confessed to 4 undisclosed murders not originally included in the original list of crimes and all 10 serial murders, including a case previously determined to be a copycat crime (for which a man named Yoon Sung-yeo was sentenced to life in prison).
+For a period of four years and seven months, between September 15, 1986, and April 3, 1991, Lee committed a series of rapes and murders in and around Hwaseong.
+The victims, all women, were found bound, gagged, raped and in most cases strangled to death with their own clothes, such as pantyhose or socks.
+The murders sparked the largest criminal case in South Korean history, with over 2 million man-days spent on investigation and over 21,000 suspects investigated.
+The murders remained unsolved for thirty years until Lee was identified as a suspect in 2019.
+He confessed to four undisclosed murders not originally included in the original list of crimes and all ten serial murders, including a case previously determined to be a copycat crime (for which a man named Yoon Sung-yeo had previously been sentenced to life imprisonment).

 Background

-The case began with the disappearance of Lee Wan-im (71) on September 15, 1986, while returning home after visiting her daughter.
-Her body was found in a pasture on September 19, 1986, at 14:00, four days following the murder.
-A month later, on October 20, 1986, Park Hyun-sook (25) disappeared after getting off the bus while returning home from Songtan.
-Her body was found on October 23, 1986, at 14:50 in a canal.
-Two months later on December 12, 1986, Kwon Jung-bon (25) disappeared from in front of her house.
-Her body was found four months later on April 23, 1987, at 14:00, in an embankment.
-Seven more murders followed over the next years.
+On September 13, 1986, Lee Wan-im (71) disappeared while returning home after visiting her daughter.
+Her body was found in a pasture on 19 September, four days following her murder.
+A month later, on October 20, Park Hyun-sook (25) disappeared after getting off the bus while returning home from Songtan.
+Her body was found on October 23 in a canal.
+Two months later on December 12, Kwon Jung-bon (25) disappeared in front of her house.
+Her body was found four months later on April 23, 1987 on an embankment.
+Seven more murders followed over the following years.
 The last murder was estimated to have taken place around 21:00 on April 3, 1991.
-Kwon Soon-sang (69) was discovered dead, raped, and strangled with pantyhose on a hill.
+Kwon Soon-sang (69) was discovered raped and strangled with pantyhose on a hill.

 Sister-in-law's murder and arrest

-After Lee's wife left him in December 1993, he invited over his 18-year-old sister-in-law, then proceeded to drug, rape, and kill her on January 13, 1994.
-According to the detective who investigated him, Lee went to his father-in-law offering help in the search for his missing sister-in-law, and both reported that she might have been abducted.
-Lee was arrested a few days later, on January 18, after repeated questioning where he later asked, "How many years do you serve in prison for rape and murder?"
+After his wife left him in December 1993, Lee invited his eighteen-year-old sister-in-law to his residence, then proceeded to drug, rape and kill her on January 13, 1994.
+According to the original investigator, Lee went to his father-in-law offering help in the search for the girl, and both reported that she might have been abducted.
+Lee was arrested on January 18 after repeated questioning where he later asked, "How many years do you serve in prison for rape and murder?"
 Lee denied any responsibility and the court overturned his confession, stating that he made a false statement because of police coercion.
-However, Lee was convicted and sentenced to death in May 1994, and his conviction was upheld in September of the same year.
-The Supreme Court of Korea reviewed the case in 1995 and Lee's death sentence was reduced to life imprisonment, with the possibility of parole after 20 years.
+However, Lee was convicted and sentenced to death in May 1994, a conviction that was upheld in September of the same year.
+The Supreme Court of Korea reviewed the case in 1995, and Lee's death sentence was reduced to life imprisonment, with the possibility of parole after twenty years.